osovv/reatom/docs/src/content/docs/handbook.md

 ### Lifecycle scheme

-Reatom operates a few queues to manage mutations and pure computations, effects with different priorities to archive most intuitive and efficient execution order, with batching and transactions.
-We have a few nested loops, which warks the same way as "tasks" and "microtasks" in a browser: a parent loop tick wait all children loops to complete.
+Reatom operates a few queues to manage mutations and pure computations, effects with different priorities to achieve most intuitive and efficient execution order, with batching and transactions.
+We have a few nested loops, which works the same way as "tasks" and "microtasks" in a browser: a parent loop tick wait all children loops to complete.

 > For more details on how to use the queues, refer to the [ctx.schedule](/package/core#ctxschedule) documentation.